 The tables function in Microsoft Word is to be used to create data tables rather than using columns of tabbed information.

 “A total of 44 patients who were admitted with depressed skull fracture and who underwent operative treatment were included in the study where in there were 30 males and 14 females.
 The mean age of patients was 26.95 ± 14.87 years (range being from 6years to 65 years).
 More than half of the patients were in the age group of 15-35 years (Table 1).

-Once all of the preparation is complete and you have all of the information and files ready for submission, please go to the Homepage and register as an author through our New Author registration (http://ijiapp.com/signup).
+Once all of the preparation is complete and you have all of the information and files ready for submission, please go to the Homepage and register as an author through our New Author registration.
 Once you are registered on the web site, you will be sent a username and password to the provided e-mail address.
-Using the same, you will login into the journal’s web site http://ijiapp.com/ and select Author.
+Using the same, you will login into the journal’s web site https://www.ijiapp.com/ and select Author.

-and follow the steps for submission available at http://www.jaypeejournals.com/PDFs/Manual_for_manuscript_submission.pdf.
-Once the submission is completed, you will be given a JPJ id for example JPJ1296170815.
-This is system generated JPJ id using which you can track the status of your manuscript from submission till publication http://ejohg.com/ManuscriptTrack.aspx.
+After logging into author’s account, follow the steps for submission available under Manual for Manuscript Submission.
+Once the submission is completed, you will get a system generated ID for eg. JPJ1296170815.
+Using this ID you can track the status of your manuscript from submission till publication https://www.ijiapp.com/manuscriptTrack/IJPP.

 Once the article is accepted, a confirmation mail will be sent to the corresponding author.
 After about 2-4 weeks post acceptance, the author(s) may write at firstname.lastname@example.org in order to know the issue placement.
 A galley proof of the article will be sent to the corresponding author for necessary changes just before the issue is to be published.